-Through the beautiful mountains of Picos de Europa in Asturias runs the Route of the Cares, a hiking path that follows the gorge carved in the mountains by the River Cares.
+The Route of the Cares runs the beautiful mountains of Picos de Europa in Asturias , a hiking path that follows the gorge carved in the mountains by the River Cares.
 This route has its starting point in Poncebos (Cabrales) goes to Caín, in the neighbour region of León, having a total distance of 12 kilometres.
 It is the most known hiking route in Asturias, apart from the Way of St. James.

 The route runs through some of the most astonishing settings in Asturias: the National Park of Picos de Europa.
 As you go through the mountains you will be overwhelmed by the beautiful nature.
 With all reason the Cares gorge is known as “The Divine Gorge”.

 To get to the route you must follow the AS-114 road that goes from Cangas de Onís to the region of Cantabria, and then in Arenas de Cabrales take the AS-264 road going south 5 kilometres, following the course of the river Cares, until you arrive to Poncebos.
 There you can find parking spaces near the cable car.

 The Route of the Cares has a total distance of 12 kilometres, or 24 if you want to do the return trip.
 There are some companies that provide transfer from Caín back to Poncebos for a fee.

 The difficulty of the route is medium-low, with only the first 2 kilometres of steep climb and medium difficulty.

 Although the main route ends in Caín, the original one goes until Posada de Valdeón, also in León, and adds 10 more kilometres to the route.

 It is advisable to take some precautions before doing the Route of the Cares due to its nature:

 – * Use suitable, sturdy, footwear.
 Although the route is accessible to anyone, there might be parts with loose rocks.